andrew-guerra/election-evaluation/Project1/README.md

   * ##### misc/
       > Contains all miscellaneous files for the system.
   * ##### resources/
-      > Contains .csv files as well as audit files that were generated with tests.
+      > Contains election .csv files as well as audit files that were generated with manual running of system.
   * ##### src/
       > Contains all of the source code for the Voting System.
       > * CPL_Audit.java